Julie A. Kientz

-Julie Anne Kientz (born May 9, 1980) is an American computer scientist.
+Julie Anne Kientz is an American computer scientist.
 Kientz is a full professor in the University of Washington's Department of Human Centered Design & Engineering.

 Early life and education

 Kientz was born to Tom and Carol in Marion, Ohio, US on May 9, 1980.
 While attending River Valley High School in the 1990s, she won the Johnny Clearwater Award at the State Science Day.
 She originally intended to pursue a career in veterinary medicine but changed her path after fainting while watching a dog undergoing surgery.
 In her senior year, Kientz began taking courses at Ohio State University at Marion through the Post Secondary Enrollment Option.

 Upon graduating high school, Kientz enrolled in the computer science engineering department at the University of Toledo.
 In her senior year, she was one of 12 students selected to participate in a summer research program at the University of California, Berkeley.
 Following her undergraduate degree, Kientz attended Georgia Tech for her Ph.D. in Computer Science.
 While there, she was inspired by her advisor Gregory Abowd to investigate technology that could improve the care of children with autism.
 Prior to creating software or technology, she trained to be a therapist for autistic children and worked as one for a year and a half.
 In this role, she co-built a prototype called Lullaby to replace the lab exams measuring reaction times.
 Later, her co-authored paper on Lullaby received the 2012 Best Paper Award from the Association for Computing Machinery (ACM).
 Kientz also developed Fetch, a software program that could run on cell phones to help its users locate items.